 - Game developers: One of the most straightforward ways to invest in esports and the videogame industry is to own companies involved in game development.
 This might include Activision Blizzard, Electronic Arts (EA) or Take-Two Interactive Software (TTWO).
 These companies own popular games such as Call of Duty, Madden and NBA 2K.

 - Esports teams: Investing in esports teams is a little bit harder to do because many of them tend to be private companies, but there are some public options.
-Some European football teams have created their own esports teams and are also publicly traded such as AFC Ajax (AJAX.AS) and AS Roma (ASR.MI).
-Media giant Comcast (CMCSA) also owns an esports team and is building an arena in downtown Philadelphia.
+Some European football teams have created their own esports teams and are also publicly traded such as AFC Ajax (AJAX.AS).
+Media giant Comcast (CMCSA) also owns an esports team.

 - Gaming hardware: If you’re looking to invest in the companies that make gaming hardware you’ll likely consider Xbox-maker Microsoft or the maker of the Playstation, Sony (SONY).
 You might also consider Meta, whose Oculus virtual reality headset has proven to be popular with gamers.

 - Esports gambling: Gambling has taken off in the sports world, and esports is no exception.
 DraftKings (DKNG) is one of the leaders in sports betting that also offers esports options.